open-vela/frameworks_runtimes_typescript_ts2wasm/doc/libdyntype_api_spec.md

 - **dyntype_define_property**
     - **Description**
+        - if it's a dynamic typed object:
             - Define the property of the dynamic typed object
+        - if it's an extref:
+            - raise exception: `libdyntype: unsupport operation for extref: define_property`
     - **Parameters**
         - `externref`: the dyntype context
         - `externref`: the object